rubyworks/rc/README.md

     $ export RUBYOPT='-rc'

-You will want to add that to your `.bashrc`, `.profile` or equivalent configuration script, so it alwasy available.
+You will want to add that to your `.bashrc`, `.profile` or equivalent configuration script, so it always available.

 ## Instruction